 Shortlisted teams will be expected to sign a Non-Disclosure Agreement before taking part in Stage 2.

-There will be an initial site visit and briefing meeting, including design delivery discussions with individual teams, in Birmingham on 25 July 2019; there will be a mid-term charrette held in Birmingham on 08 August 2019; the deadline for submitting Stage 2 documents is noon on 20 August 2019; interviews with the Jury Panel will take place in September 2019.
+There will be an initial site visit and briefing meeting, including design delivery discussions with individual teams, in Birmingham on 25 July 2019; there will be a mid-term charrette held in Birmingham on 08 August 2019; the deadline for submitting Stage 2 documents is noon on 06 September 2019; interviews with the Jury Panel will take place on 27 September 2019.

 Given that Stage 1 of this competition is focused on design quality, it is likely that there will be a wide range of experience and management capabilities within the shortlisted teams, which will need to be understood and discussed to enable Stage 2 to proceed fairly and openly.